sorceressyidi/Lily-s-Note/docs/计算机逻辑设计基础/Chap3/chap3.md

 * **NOTE**: The '1' comes from -- $\bar{T_1}$

-  We can neglect the inversion of input iterals ; but the intermediate varaible’s inversions cannot be neglected
+  **We can neglect the inversion of input iterals ; but the intermediate varaible’s inversions cannot be neglected**

-* For the first -- 3级 but high cost -- For the latter-- 4级but low cost
+* For the first --  3级 but high cost

+* For the latter-- 4级 but low cost

 ![7](7.png)